 The bottom line?

-Staying hydrated, protecting your skin, watching your diet and treating the external causes of acne is a great way to start preventing your breakouts.
+If you are struggling to figure out why acne your products aren’t working keep these tips in mind – Stay hydrated, protecting your skin, watching your diet and treating the external causes of acne is a great way to start preventing breakouts.

 The next step is to find the right products for your skin.
 Acne products that hydrate, protect and help with blemish control are a great starting point.
 A healthy skincare routine will not just help you on those awkward days when a pimple pops up but will also prevent blackheads, whiteheads and acne.